AWinterman/d3-mapping/README.md

 - `x.place(d)` returns the value a data element is mapped to. `x.place` will dodge d3's reassignment of the `this` object, so you are free to use within `.attr` assignments, etc.
-- `x.create_domain(data, oridnal)`  will do the right thing to compute the range of the data.
+- `x.compute_domain(data, oridnal)`  will do the right thing to compute the range of the data.
 Make `!!ordinal == true` for ordinal data.
 - `x.create_axis()` creates an axis for the scale, and return it, so it can be used in a method chain.